ComposableFi/composable/code/xcvm/SPEC.md

 Within the `XCVM`, we define an `Identity` as a global, unique identifier of an on-chain account.

 ```
-Identity ::= Network Account
+Identity ::= Network, Account
 ```

 On initial instantiation of the `XCVM` interpreter, the calling `Identity` is the owner.
 This can be a local or foreign account, depending on the origin.
 The owning `Identity` has total control of the interpreter instance and the funds held and can make delegate calls from the instance's account.

 Oftentimes, multiple `Identities` represent a single real-world entity, such as a cross-chain protocol or a user.
 To accommodate for shared/global ownership of resources, each interpreter keeps track of a set of `Identities`, which share ownership of the interpreter.
-Each owning identity has full permissions on the interpreter instance.
+Each owning `Identity` has full permissions on the interpreter instance.

 Owners may be added by having the interpreter call the appropriate setters.
 We will consider adding specialized instructions later.